Bealby/grandpas-pocket-watch-shop/TESTING.md

   `rgb(220, 149, 35, 0.6)` when hover over.
 - All above tests should be carried on mobile devices with same results.

+**Layout**

+- Ensure main header, for desktop devices, has the 'Logo' far left;
+  'Search Bar' center; and icons for 'Repair', 'Profile' and 'Basket', postioned far right respectively.
+- Ensure for smaller devices 'Logo' decreases in size; 'Search Bar' is removed; and that all respective icons decrease in size.

 ### Navigation Bar

 - `All Products`, `Pocket Watches`, `Parts`, `Tools` and